smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 ### Task 8: Test an Azure AD Application Proxy application

-1. On the lab computer, start a browser in Private mode and browse to the below url.
+1. On the lab computer, start a browser in Private mode and browse to the below URL.

     ```
     https://myapps.microsoft.com